LivingLegacyMedia/vowbound/chapter_12.md

 He opened his golden locket.

-Light erupted—not warm, but cold and golden like a predator's eyes.
+Light erupted—cold and golden like a predator's eyes.
 The Coin of Oxen blazed within its cage, and Draven's body *changed*.
-Not growing larger, but condensing, compacting.
-His muscles didn't swell—they hardened, becoming dense as iron.
+His form condensed, compacting.
+His muscles hardened, becoming dense as iron.
 The air around him shimmered with barely-restrained force.

 The first freed man reached him—a soldier who'd been hollow for a decade but still remembered combat training.
 He threw a perfect punch, years of muscle memory driving his fist toward Draven's jaw.